Rust RPC Client (Experimental)

 composedClient: {

-outDir: './my_dist_rust', // updates the out directory for the composed client
+outDir: './my_dist_rust', // custom output directory for the composed client

 },